tebatalla/css-friends/README.md

 Now add text and links.
 As you'll be adding dummy links throughout this project, I recommend using a pound sign as the href: `<a href="#">`.
 That will prevent a page reload.

 Now that we have some structured markup in place, let's add some nice classes as hooks to select.
 Start by adding an outer `.header` class, for the full bar.
 Then add a `.header-nav` class for the fixed width container inside.
+I'd also suggest using a `.header-logo` and `.header-list` class on the `<h1>` and `<ul>` elements, as this will keep our selectors nice and shallow.
+I'd avoid adding classes to the individual `<li>`s, as we can select them by their parent.

 With these classes in your HTML, jump to the `./css/01-header.css` file and make an outline of all the classes you added as selectors.
 Now go fill them out with actual styles.
 Make small changes, immediately refreshing in your browser to see the changes.
 Your understanding will grow by experimenting!